The Nimbin GoodTimes was

 and by 1998 had raised enough money - $140,000 - to take possession.

-* Informing the community of news relevant to all our lives here
+* Informing the Nimbin community of news relevant to people living in the region.

 *· Providing contact points through which people can become involved and connected in